33 Unique Things to Do in Mammoth Lakes this Summer

 8. SUP the Lakes

-Rent a stand up paddleboard from one of the outdoors stores in town and take it up to the Lakes Basin to get on the water and enjoy the views.
-If you don't have a truck to haul the board, try reserving one at the Pokonobe Marina.
+Rent a stand-up paddleboard from one of the outdoor stores in town and take it up to the Lakes Basin to get on the water and enjoy the views.
+If you don’t have a truck to haul the board, try reserving one at the Pokonobe Marina.

 9. Boat on Convict Lake

 There is nothing more relaxing than chilling on a lake on a pontoon boat for an afternoon.
 Fill up a cooler with cold drinks and snacks, bring some fishing rods, and head down to Convict Lake for a lake cruise.
 Be sure to call in advance and reserve a boat.